 Charter a Yacht

-Seaforth Yachts offers seven different luxury sailing yachts for charter.
-You can also choose from one of their pre-set sailboat experiences, like the four-hour Bay Sail Cruise, which offers fantastic views of downtown San Diego’s skyline, and lets guests get up close and personal with sea lions (at Ballast Point) and dolphins (at the U.S. naval base). seaforthyachts.com.
+Seaforth Yachts offers nine different luxury sailing yachts for charter.
+You can also choose from one of their pre-set sailboat experiences, like the four-hour Bay Sail Cruise, which offers fantastic views of downtown San Diego’s skyline and lets guests get up close and personal with sea lions (at Ballast Point) and dolphins (at the U.S. Naval Base). seaforthyachts.com.